Thug-Lyfe/UFO_Blog/README.md

-# Continious Integration and why you should use it
+# The Road to Autonomous Testing and Deployment
 ---
 ### Authors
 Marco S. Blum